 Conviction Vs. Condemnation

-As we fast, drawing closer to the Father, our mistakes, faults and sin can become painfully apparent, sometimes causing discouragement.
+As I’m drawing closer to the Father through prayer and reading my Bible, my mistakes/faults/sins can become painfully apparent, sometimes causing discouragement.

-Let me remind you that conviction of sin is different than condemnation.
-Holy Spirit conviction not only makes us painfully aware of our sins, but it also motivates us to repentance and to change.
-Condemnation however, traps us in our guilt and makes us feel like giving up.
-It tells us we can never change, and that God is disappointed in our repeated failures.
+Remember that conviction of sin is different than condemnation.
+Holy Spirit conviction not only makes me painfully aware of my sin, but it also motivates us to repentance and to change.
+Condemnation however, traps me in my guilt and makes me feel like giving up.
+It tells me that I can never change, and that God is disappointed in my repeated failures.

-But thankfully, the Bible tells us that there is no condemnation through Christ!
+But thankfully, the Bible tells me that there is no condemnation through Christ!

 So use that Holy Spirit conviction to move on from the past, accepting your forgiveness in Christ, and focus on what lies ahead!